DilaNurfadila/Book-List-App/README.md

 7. Changed class "is-striped" to "is-bordered" at table tag
 8. Added text format with centered text in table

-### What's next adding?
+(Update August, 23rd 2022)

-1. Confirm to edit data with correct data
+9. Confirm to edit data with correct data
-2. Adding search feature
-3. Editing page with new style
-4. Trying add Bootstrap as styling
-5. Adding "required" to add and edit form (specially for edit form, don't save edit with empty data)
+10. Adding "required" to add and edit form (specially for edit form, don't save edit with empty data)

+### What's next adding? => Upcoming update (Update August, 23rd 2022):

+1. Adding search feature
+2. Editing page with new style
+3. Trying add Bootstrap as styling

 Footnote: